gstamatelat/social-influence/README.md

 After this, calls to `gen.generate()` will always return a copy of `g`.
 This decorator respects the overloaded forms with `GraphFactory<T>` but specifying a seed or a `Random` instance is unnecessary.
 Common usage cases of the decorator include:

 0. Wrapping a graph that is imported or read from a stream to avoid repetitive I/O.
-0. Wrapping a deterministic graph to avoid computational costs.
+0. Wrapping a deterministic graph to avoid computational costs due to its generation.

 In both cases, however, the cost of copying is introduced, since calling `generate()` on a decorated `Graph` must allocate a new graph and copy the original.